 In addition to Lithuanian staples like dark rye bread, potatoes and borscht, the cuisine of Vilnius has slowly been expanding into international and fusion fare.
 An example of this step into international flavors is Pegasus.
 The restaurant’s minimalist décor allows the French, Italian and Iraqi cuisine speak for itself.
 For a unique treat, Tores, located in the Uzupis district, is a restaurant, wine cellar and art gallery all in one.
 At Zemaiciai, patrons can have their meals while sitting on thrones or giant beds as they dine in this medieval-looking restaurant with vaulted brick ceilings and hearty Lithuanian food and beer.

 Vilnius International Airport (VNO) is Lithuania’s largest airport and serves several domestic and international carriers including airBaltic, Aerosvit Airlines, Lufthansa and Aer Lingus.
-While there is no main public transportation system in Vilnius, buses and trolleys run routes all over the city, with a single ticket costing 2 to 2.50 LTR, depending on if purchased at a kiosk or from the driver.
+While there is no main public transportation system in Vilnius, buses and trolleys run routes all over the city, with a single ticket costing 2 to 2.50 LTR, depending on if they're purchased at a kiosk or from the driver.
 There are discounts for students and the elderly.
 Taxis are another option for navigating throughout the city, as they are more efficient than buses but are a little more expensive.
 Walking is the most recommended way to travel around parts of the city like Old Town, as it is very pedestrian-friendly and can easily be explored on foot.

 Vilnius has a continental, maritime climate, which means there is a vast difference between the cold winter and warm summer temperatures.
 In summer months, temperatures can reach as high as 86° F (30° C), though the average temperature from June through August typically remains in the low 70s.
 Mid-summer is the rainiest time of year, though large amounts of precipitation can fall during the winter as well, which sees an average temperature of 26° F (-3.3° C).
 It is not uncommon for temperatures to reach far below freezing for large stretches in winter months, bringing bitter cold winds, frozen lakes and snowfall.
 The best time of year to visit is in the late spring and summer, as this is the time of year when the nightlife and daytime festivities are in full swing, with outdoor bars, cafes, restaurants and concerts.